Thick Glass Windows

 People often confuse double-pane and double-strength glass.
 All Ringer Windows are manufactured with double-pane glass that includes hermetically sealed inner and outer panes.

 Double Strength glass refers to the thickness of each individual pane of glass used in our hermetically sealed system.
 The function of double pane technology AND thicker double strength glass combine to provide superior sound control.
 Our clients are always amazed at how quiet their homes become after installing Ringer Windows.
 For those seeking even more protection from interior noise, see our enhanced sound control windows under the options section of our Website.

 A Useful Tip When Comparing Competitor Windows & Glass Thickness

 Regardless of what double pane windows you purchase, it’s wise to seek those that are made with Double Strength Glass or thicker.
-The truth is, many windows tend to look “alike” and it’s difficult for the average consumer to know the subtle differences between premium windows and builder-grade windows.
+The truth is, many windows tend to look “alike” and it’s difficult for the average consumer to know the subtle differences between premium insulated glass windows and builder-grade windows.
 If a window is made with single strength glass (2.2 mm), it’s a significant indicator that it’s a “builder grade” product.
 Nearly all premium windows use double-strength glass (3.0 mm) or thicker.
 Demand double-strength glass and get a better window.

 Better Quality Windows Like Ours Have Thicker Glass